 5 Things to Experience in Philadelphia

-The Philadelphia skyline from the top of the steps of the Philadelphia Museum of Art.
+View of Philadelphia from the top of the "Rocky Steps" at the Philadelphia Museum of Art.
 Photo by K. Huff for PHLCVB.

 Philadelphia is rich in attractions that tell America’s story, all within walking distance of each other.
-Tour Independence Hall, a UNESCO World Heritage Site, and explore the National Constitution Center’s exhibit Hamilton: The Constitutional Clashes That Shaped a Nation.
+Tour Independence Hall, a UNESCO World Heritage Site, and explore the National Constitution Center’s new permanent exhibit Civil War and Reconstruction: The Battle for Freedom and Equality.

 Visit the Benjamin Franklin Parkway, Philadelphia’s Museum District, to explore the Philadelphia Museum of Art and the Barnes Foundation, with the world’s finest private collections of early French-Modern and Post-Impressionist paintings.
 Wander throughout the city to enjoy our unparalleled collection of public art (more than 4,000 murals and sculptures!).